Collecting payments with FinDock

 Offline payments

-One-time direct debit payments and future installments of recurring direct debit payment are collected with a delay or “offline” as it is sometimes called.
+Some one-time payments and future installments of recurring payments are collected with a delay when the payer is not present, or “offline” as it is sometimes called.

 For these offline payments, you use a payment schedule to send instructions to the processor to collect the payments.
 Payment schedules can be run once, regularly over a specific period, or configured to run automatically.
 This gives you fine-grained control over when, what and how you collect your payments.